Jake Turpin: 2020

 Turpin played six games for Brisbane in the 2020 NRL season due to a broken leg and a broken hand injuries suffered, as the club finished last on the table and claimed their first ever wooden spoon.

 2021

-In round 10, Turpin captained his first game for the Brisbane club stepping in for Alex Glenn and Patrick Carrigan who were both injured.
-Brisbane would go on to lose the match 50-6 against Manly-Warringah.
+In round 10, Turpin captained his first game for the Brisbane club stepping in for Alex Glenn.
+Brisbane would go on to lose the match 50–6 against Manly-Warringah.

+2022 & 2023

+Turpin played a total of 15 games for Brisbane in the 2022 NRL season as the club missed the finals.
+At the end of 2022, he signed a contract to join the Sydney Roosters.
+Turpin played a total of 15 games for the Sydney Roosters in the 2023 NRL season.
+On 21 September, it was announced that Turpin had been released by the club after not being able to secure a new contract.

+On 24 September, Turpin played for North Sydney in their 2023 NSW Cup grand final loss against South Sydney.

+On 8 November 2023, Turpin signed a contract to join the Canterbury ahead of the 2024 NRL season.

+2025

+Turpin only featured in three games for Canterbury in the 2025 NRL season as the club finished fourth and qualified for the finals.